wp-cli/wp-cli/README.md

 WP-CLI version: 0.23.0
 ```

-Now that you've got WP-CLI, read the [Quick Start](http://wp-cli.org/docs/quick-start/) guide.
-Or view the [full installation guide](http://wp-cli.org/docs/installing/) with alternative installation methods.

 ## Support

-WP-CLI's project maintainers do their best to respond to all bug reports and configuration errors within reason and the constraints on their time.
+WP-CLI's project maintainers do their best to respond to all bug reports and configuration errors within reason and the constraints on their volunteered time.
 Before requesting help, please read to find a solution to your problem in the following resources:

 - [Common issues and their fixes](http://wp-cli.org/docs/common-issues/)
 - [Submit a bug report](http://wp-cli.org/docs/bug-reports/)